 Prior to either consultation I do ask for a 24 hour diary of current feeds, sleep and settling.
 This allows me to have a true picture as to where the family is currently at when it comes to sleep.
 During the consultation we will then discuss a routine and settling plan that will work best for your family.

-It is preferable that we book a time when your baby is going down.
-This will allow us to implement the chosen settling method and to ensure it will work for you.
-You will then receive an easy to follow routine and settling guideline handout as well as the ongoing support.
+You will receive an easy to follow routine and settling guideline handout as well as the ongoing support.
 Please remember that routine/guidelines are subject to change as your baby adjusts to their new routine/settling.
 ALL consultations offer ongoing support.
 P2B believes this is essential for any successful sleep training outcome.
 This support not only allows for much needed support but also trouble shooting for circumstances that may not have been discussed/occurred during your consultation.

 There are many different methods of sleep training and it can be tough to select which one will work for you and your baby.
 I work with you to establish a strategy that you are all comfortable with and one that you can repeatedly follow through from beginning to end.
 There is no such thing as a ‘no cry’ settling technique.
 We all know babies cry – it there way of communicating.
 What you do to support your baby though sleep training is a personal choice.